 These athletics events became extremely popular within larger towns and cities, after the mass migration associated with the industrial revolution, resulting in purpose-built athletics facilities in most major cities of the UK by the mid-nineteenth century.
 Enormous cash prizes were offered for the races, which became an extremely popular event within various society circles.

-Athletics remain one of the most frequently participated in sports in the UK, with over 211 thousand people reporting having participated in a track and field activity at least twice in the past four weeks in England in 2019.
+Athletics remain one of the most frequently participated in sports in the UK, with over 211 thousand people reporting having participated in a track and field activity at least twice in the past four weeks in England.
 As a result of this popularity, UK Athletics (UKA) received over 8.2 million British pounds of grant aid from UK Sport and Sport England, among others.
 UKA is the current governing body for athletics in the UK.
-With over 100 full-time employees in 2019, UKA is responsible for overseeing the governance of athletics events in the UK as well as athletes, their development, and athletics officials.
+With over 100 full-time employees, UKA is responsible for overseeing the governance of athletics events in the UK as well as athletes, their development, and athletics officials.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 3 chapters, you will quickly find the 20 most important statistics relating to "Athletics in the United Kingdom (UK)".